BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/good_army_list/erebor_reclaimed.md

 ## SPECIAL RULES

-**"The Dwarves, they're rallying"** - Any Infantry Hero in this Army may declare a Heroic March, even if it is not listed as one of their Heroic Actions.
-Additionally, Infantry models in this Army list can still charge after participating in a Heroic March.
+**"The Dwarves, they're rallying"** - Any Infantry Hero in this Army may declare a [Heroic March], even if it is not listed as one of their Heroic Actions.
+Additionally, Infantry models in this Army list can still charge after participating in a [Heroic March].

 **Family Ties** - The Dwarves of Thorin's Company are divided into Family Groups, which are as follows:
 Balin and Dwalin.